 - employee benefits

 PhD candidates are remunerated in code 1017, and are normally remunerated at gross from NOK 479 600 before tax per year.
 From the salary, 2 % is deducted as a contribution to the Norwegian Public Service Pension Fund.

-The period of employment is 3 years without required duties.
-Appointment to a PhD position requires admission to the PhD programme in Engineering.
-Please see https://www.ntnu.edu/studies/phiv for more information.
+The period of employment is 3 years (without required duties).
+Appointment to a PhD position requires admission to the PhD programme in Engineering, please see: https://www.ntnu.edu/iv/doctoral-programme.

 As a PhD candidate, you undertake to participate in an organized PhD programme during the employment period.
 A condition of appointment is that you are in fact qualified for admission to the PhD programme within three months.

 The engagement is to be made in accordance with the regulations in force concerning State Employees and Civil Servants, and the acts relating to Control of the Export of Strategic Goods, Services and Technology.
 Candidates who by assessment of the application and attachment are seen to conflict with the criterias in the latter law will be prohibited from recruitment to NTNU.
 After the appointment you must assume that there may be changes in the area of work.

 A good work environment is characterized by diversity.
 We encourage qualified candidates to apply, regardless of their gender, functional capacity or cultural background.
 Under the Freedom of Information Act (offentleglova), information about the applicant may be made public even if the applicant has requested not to have their name entered on the list of applicants.

 Questions about the position can be directed to Terese Løvås, phone number +47 91897007, e-mail firstname.lastname@example.org.